edper/getting-cleaning-data-final-project/codebook.md

 Again those variables that has *'Acc'* for Accelerations are measured in terms of **meters per second** (m/s) and those variables that have *'Gyro'* for angular velocity are measured in **radians per second**.

-Before computing the summary of these variables above *activity_id* has to be removed first because we have now *activity_name* as shown above.
+Before computing the summary of the above variables, *activity_id* has to be removed first because we already have *activity_name* as shown above.

 Finally, we need to compute the average or mean of the **79** measurement variables group by **activity_name** and **subject_id**.
 Using `summary_each()` function along with `group_by()` in `dplyr` we come up with the summary all extracted measurement variables again group according to **activity_name** and **subject_id**.